NoroffFEU/noroff-jobs-client/README.md

-# Noroff Jobs TypeScript API Client: Introduction
+# Noroff Jobs TypeScript API Client

 Welcome to the **Noroff Jobs TypeScript API Client**, a Work In Progress (WIP) package developed for the student-run recruitment platform, Noroff Jobs.
 This project is maintained and developed by students as a part of the FEU Industry Knowledge course.
 The primary objective of this API client is to provide an intuitive and user-friendly interface for interacting with the Noroff Jobs API.